usnistgov/FIPS201/_FIPS201/authentication.md

     serial number, issuer identification, agency name) are used to determine whether the cardholder should be granted access.

-Some characteristics of the visual authentication mechanism include:
+Some characteristics of the visual authentication mechanism include the following:

-- human inspection of the card
+- human inspection of the card,
-- not amenable for rapid or high-volume access control
+- not amenable for rapid or high-volume access control,
-- susceptible to human error
+- susceptible to human error,
-- some resistance to the use of an unaltered card by a non-owner
+- some resistance to the use of an unaltered card by a non-owner,
-- low resistance to tampering and forgery
+- low resistance to tampering and forgery, and
-- does not provide protection against the use of a revoked card
+- does not provide protection against the use of a revoked card.

 ## 6.3 PIV Support of Graduated Authenticator Assurance Levels {#s-6-3}